 With the entire building now at their disposal, Ford Tool Steels, Inc. moved into the plate sawing business.
 At the time that the Model 879 Oliver plate saw was installed, a Madison 18 x 84 vertical grinder was also added.

 In October of 1976, ownership of the company transferred to Bob Slattery and Gary Heien, Sr. Bob started with Ford Steel Company in 1951 and was serving Ford Tool Steels, Inc. as Secretary/Treasurer at the time of ownership.
 Gary, who had worked for another tool steel firm for four years, joined Ford Steel Company in 1966.
 Gary was Sales Manager of Ford Tool Steels, Inc. when he and Bob assumed ownership.
 Ken Semmel and Lou Malpocker continued with the company until 1981.
 Ken retired then and Lou continued with the company as a consultant.

 1995 – Present

 As Bob Slattery closed out his career in the tool steel industry in 1995, Bob Slattery retired and Gary Heien, Sr. became the sole owner of Ford Tool Steels, Inc.

-To begin his enjoyment of the retired life, Gary Heien, Sr. sold the company in October, 2003, to his son, Gary Heien, Jr. Gary, Jr. was with Ford Tool Steels, Inc. from 1982-2012 and served in almost every capacity from warehouseman to president.
-As of May, 2012, Susan (Heien) Gasser, daughter of Gary Heien, Sr. has taken over the management role of Ford Tool Steels, Inc. The company has proudly became a certified, woman-owned business.
+To begin his enjoyment of the retired life, Gary Heien, Sr. sold the company in October 2003, to his son, Gary Heien, Jr. Gary Jr. was with Ford Tool Steels, Inc. from 1982-2012 and served in almost every capacity from warehouseman to president.
+As of May 2012, Susan (Heien) Gasser, daughter of Gary Heien Sr., took over the management role of Ford Tool Steels, Inc.